Group threatening to sue Bentonville over dam at Lake Bella Vista

-BENTONVILLE -- A group is threatening to sue the city of Bentonville if no action is taken related to the destruction of the failed Lake Bella Vista dam.
+BENTONVILLE -- A group is threatening to sue Bentonville if no action is taken related to the destruction of the failed Lake Bella Vista dam.

-The Friends of Little Sugar Creek recently informed the city of its intent to sue for violations of the federal Clean Water Act related to the dam.
+Friends of Little Sugar Creek recently informed the city of its intent to sue for violations of the federal Clean Water Act.

 The notice of intent was filed March 29 and warns if the city does not take decisive action within 60 days to remedy the violations, it could face legal action in federal court that could result in penalties up to $25,000 per day per violation.